 The NEC Code Books are provided at the testing sites for use by those taking the test.
-Testing is based on the 2014 edition of the NEC code book, effective January 1, 2017.
-(The State will also allow test-takers to choose the 2011 Code book for reference during the exam instead, through March 31, 2017.)
-For more details on exam content, those scheduled to take the exam should review the Candidate Information Bulletin attached to their exam letter for the Exam content outline in the beginning pages.
+Testing is based on the 2017 edition of the NEC code book, effective January 2, 2020.
+(The State will also allow test-takers to choose the 2014 Code book for reference during the exam instead, through June 30, 2020.)
+For more details on exam content, those scheduled to take the exam should review the Candidate Information Bulletin attached to their exam letter for the Exam content outline.

 Taking the Exam